mcfilib/match/README.md

 # match

-This was a take home assignment I did as part of a job interview.
+`match` was a take home assignment I did as part of a job interview.

 ## Usage